Cyfrin/Updraft/courses/gmx-perpetuals-trading/2-foundation/20-ui-market-short/+page.md

-Okay, here is a detailed summary of the video segment explaining how to create a short position on the GMX platform.

-**Objective:**
-The user aims to create a short position on ETH/USD using the GMX platform, betting that the price of ETH will decrease.
-This follows a previous video where they created a long position and incurred a loss.

-**Platform Interface:** GMX Trading Interface

-**Steps and Explanations:**

-1.  **Selecting the Order Type:**
-    *   The user navigates to the trading panel on the right side of the screen.
-    *   They click the **"Short"** tab to initiate a short order.
-    *   They focus on the **"Market"** order type, meaning the short position will be opened immediately at the current available market price.
-Other options like Limit, TP/SL (Take Profit / Stop Loss), and Stop Market are visible but not used in this example.

-2.  **Setting Up the Trade:**
-    *   **Pay (Collateral):** The user decides to use `0.01 ETH` as collateral for the short position.
-This value is entered into the "Pay" field.
-The approximate USD value of this collateral (`$19.15` at the time) is displayed below the input.
-    *   **Collateral In:** The user emphasizes the importance of the **"Collateral in"** setting.
-        *   They select **"WETH"** (Wrapped ETH) because they are paying with ETH and want to use that ETH directly as collateral.
-        *   They explain that if **"USDC"** were selected here, the `0.01 ETH` they are paying would first be *swapped* into USDC, and that USDC would then be used as collateral.
-Since they want to use ETH collateral, WETH is the correct choice.
-    *   **Leverage and Position Size:**
-        *   The user selects **2.00x leverage** using the slider.
-        *   The platform automatically calculates the **Short Position Size** based on the collateral's value and the selected leverage.
-        *   **Concept:** Position Size = (USD Value of Collateral) * Leverage.
-        *   **Example:** $19.15 (approx. value of 0.01 ETH) * 2x Leverage = $38.27 (displayed as the "Short" amount in USD).

-3.  **Understanding Key Metrics:**
-    *   **Liquidation Price (`$3,730.67` initially):**
-        *   The user explains that the liquidation price behaves differently for short positions compared to long positions.
-        *   **For Long Positions (Recap):** Increasing leverage causes the liquidation price to *rise* from below the entry price, getting closer to it.
-        *   **For Short Positions (Explanation):** The liquidation price starts *high* (far above the current price).
-As leverage is *increased*, the liquidation price *decreases*, moving closer to the entry price from above.
-If the market price *rises* to this level, the position is automatically closed (liquidated) to prevent further losses beyond the collateral.
-The user demonstrates this by briefly increasing the leverage slider, showing the liquidation price dropping.
-    *   **Positive Price Impact / Fees (`+0.036% / -0.040%`):**
-        *   The user notes that the "Price Impact" component is positive in this case (`+0.036%`).
-        *   **Concept:** GMX incentivizes trades that help balance the overall open interest (OI) between long and short positions.
-        *   **Explanation:** Currently, the Long Open Interest ($18.5m) is higher than the Short Open Interest ($17.8m), indicating an imbalance.
-By opening a *short* position, the user helps to balance this OI.
-        *   **Result:** Because they are helping balance the OI, they receive a small **rebate** (positive price impact), effectively reducing their entry cost slightly.
-Conversely, if opening the position *increased* the imbalance, they would pay a fee (negative price impact).
-    *   **Fees:**
-        *   **Open Fee (`-$0.01`):** A fee charged for opening the position, calculated as a percentage (`0.040%` shown in the tooltip) of the position size.
-        *   **Network Fee (`-$0.07` initially):** This is the estimated gas fee required to execute the transaction on the underlying blockchain (Arbitrum One is implied by the Metamask popup later).
-GMX executes the trade, and the user pays the associated gas cost.
-It's noted that this fee is often overestimated, and any excess is refunded.

-4.  **Executing the Short Position:**
-    *   The user clicks the **"Short ETH"** button.
-    *   A **Metamask notification** pops up, asking the user to confirm the transaction, detailing the estimated gas fee.
-The user confirms the transaction in Metamask.
-    *   A confirmation message appears on GMX: "Increasing ETH Short: +$38.27", "Order request sent", "Order executed".

-5.  **Viewing the Open Position:**
-    *   The newly opened short position appears in the **"Positions"** tab at the bottom of the screen.
-    *   Key details are displayed:
-        *   Pool: ETH/USD [WETH-USDC]
-        *   Size: $38.27
-        *   Net Value: $19.14 (Collateral value fluctuates slightly)
-        *   PnL After Fees: +$0.01 (+0.06%) (Starts slightly positive due to the price impact rebate)
-        *   Collateral: $19.13 (0.0099920 WETH)
-        *   Entry Price: $1,915.78
-        *   Mark Price: $1,915.20 (Current market price)
-        *   Liq.
-Price: $3,730.56

-**Key Concepts Covered:**

-*   **Short Selling:** Betting on an asset's price decrease.
-*   **Leverage:** Magnifying potential profits and losses using borrowed funds (implicitly provided by the GMX liquidity pool).
-*   **Collateral:** The user's funds deposited to open and maintain the leveraged position.
-*   **Position Size:** The total value of the trade, determined by collateral and leverage.
-*   **Market Order:** An order to buy or sell immediately at the best available current price.
-*   **Liquidation Price:** The price at which the position is automatically closed by the platform to prevent losses exceeding the collateral.
-Its behavior differs significantly between long and short positions based on leverage.
-*   **Open Interest (OI):** The total value of all outstanding long and short contracts for an asset on the platform.
-*   **Price Impact (Slippage/Rebate):** An adjustment to the execution price based on the trade's size and its effect on the balance of open interest.
-Trades balancing OI may receive a rebate; trades increasing imbalance pay a fee.
-*   **Trading Fees:** Costs associated with trading, including open/close fees (based on position size) and network/gas fees (for blockchain execution).

-**Notes/Tips:**

-*   Carefully select the correct asset under "Collateral in" based on how you are paying and what you want to use as collateral.
-*   Understand that higher leverage increases potential profit/loss *and* brings the liquidation price closer to the entry price, increasing risk.
-*   Be aware of how open interest imbalances can affect your entry price via the price impact mechanism.

-**Examples/Use Cases:**

-*   The entire video demonstrates the use case of opening a 2x leveraged short position on ETH/USD using 0.01 ETH as collateral on GMX.
-*   The calculation `Position Size = Collateral Value * Leverage` is explicitly shown with values: `$19.15 * 2 = $38.27`.
-*   The difference in liquidation price movement with leverage for shorts (starts high, moves down) vs. longs (starts low, moves up) is explained.
-*   The concept of receiving a rebate for balancing open interest is demonstrated.
+## How to Open a Short Position on GMX

+This guide walks you through the process of initiating a short position on the GMX decentralized perpetual exchange, specifically targeting the ETH/USD market.
+Opening a short position means you are betting that the price of the underlying asset (in this case, ETH) will decrease relative to the quote asset (USD).
+We will use a Market order for immediate execution.

+**1. Selecting the Order Type**

+Navigate to the trading panel, typically located on the right side of the GMX interface.

+*   Ensure the **"Short"** tab is selected.
+This indicates your intention to profit from a price decrease.
+*   Verify that the order type is set to **"Market"**.
+A market order executes your trade immediately at the best currently available price on the platform.
+While other order types like Limit, Take Profit/Stop Loss (TP/SL), and Stop Market are available, we will focus on the Market order for this example.

+**2. Configuring Your Trade Parameters**

+Next, define the specifics of your short position:

+*   **Pay (Collateral Amount):** In the "Pay" field, enter the amount of cryptocurrency you wish to use as collateral for this position.
+For this example, we will use `0.01 ETH`.
+The interface will display the approximate USD value of this collateral (e.g., `$19.15`).
+*   **Collateral In (Collateral Asset):** This setting is crucial.
+It determines which asset backs your position.
+    *   Since we are paying with ETH and want to use that ETH directly as collateral, select **"WETH"** (Wrapped ETH).
+    *   *Important Note:* If you were to select "USDC" here while paying with ETH, GMX would first automatically swap your `0.01 ETH` into USDC, and that USDC would then serve as your collateral.
+Choose the asset that matches what you intend to use for collateralization.
+*   **Leverage:** Use the leverage slider to choose your desired magnification level.
+For this example, select **2.00x leverage**.
+*   **Position Size Calculation:** GMX automatically calculates the total size of your short position based on your collateral and chosen leverage.
+The formula is:
+    *   `Position Size = (USD Value of Collateral) * Leverage`
+    *   Using our example: `$19.15 * 2.00x = $38.30`.
+This calculated value will be displayed, indicating the total USD value of the short position you are opening.

+**3. Understanding Key Pre-Trade Metrics**

+Before executing, review the important metrics displayed:

+*   **Liquidation Price:** This is the price threshold at which your position will be automatically closed by GMX to prevent losses exceeding your deposited collateral.
+    *   *Behavior for Short Positions:* Unlike long positions where the liquidation price starts below entry and moves up with leverage, for short positions, the liquidation price starts *significantly above* the current market price.
+As you *increase* leverage on a short position, the liquidation price *decreases*, moving closer to your entry price from above.
+If the market price rises and hits this liquidation price, your position is liquidated.
+You can observe this effect by temporarily adjusting the leverage slider.
+*   **Price Impact / Fees:** This section shows potential adjustments to your entry price and the fees associated with opening the position.
+    *   *Price Impact:* You might see a positive percentage here (e.g., `+0.036%`).
+This occurs when the total value of open long positions (Long Open Interest or OI) is higher than the total value of open short positions (Short OI).
+By opening a short position, you help balance this OI.
+GMX incentivizes balancing trades by offering a slight price improvement (a rebate), effectively lowering your entry cost.
+Conversely, if your trade were to increase the imbalance, you would incur a small fee (negative price impact or slippage).
+    *   *Open Fee:* This is a standard fee charged for opening any position, calculated as a percentage of your total position size (e.g., `-0.040%`, resulting in a fee like `-$0.01`).
+    *   *Network Fee:* This is the estimated cost (gas fee) to execute the transaction on the underlying blockchain (e.g., Arbitrum One).
+GMX submits your trade request to the blockchain, and you pay the associated gas.
+This estimate is often slightly higher than the actual cost, and any unused portion is typically refunded to your wallet.

+**4. Executing the Short Position**

+Once you have reviewed and confirmed all parameters:

+*   Click the **"Short ETH"** button.
+*   Your connected wallet (e.g., Metamask) will prompt you to confirm the transaction.
+Review the details, including the estimated network fee, and approve the transaction.
+*   GMX will display confirmation messages on the interface, such as "Increasing ETH Short: +$38.30", "Order request sent", and finally, "Order executed".

+**5. Viewing Your Open Position**

+After successful execution, your new short position will appear in the **"Positions"** tab, usually located at the bottom of the GMX interface.
+Here you can monitor its status, including:

+*   **Pool:** The market pair (e.g., ETH/USD [WETH-USDC]).
+*   **Size:** The total leveraged size of your position (e.g., $38.30).
+*   **Net Value:** The current value of your collateral, considering profits or losses.
+*   **PnL After Fees:** Your current profit or loss, accounting for fees and funding rates.
+It might start slightly positive due to a price impact rebate.
+*   **Collateral:** The amount and type of collateral backing the position (e.g., $19.13 / 0.00999 WETH).
+*   **Entry Price:** The price at which your short position was opened.
+*   **Mark Price:** The current real-time market price used for PnL and liquidation calculations.
+*   **Liq.
+Price:** The calculated liquidation price for your specific position.

+You have now successfully opened a leveraged short position on GMX.
+Remember that leveraged trading involves significant risk, including the potential loss of your entire collateral if the market moves against your position and reaches the liquidation price.